Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Bucket/20 - Shell as roy.md

 Now we need to create an alert that will read a sensitive file.
 Looking at the code, the `title` field needs to equal "Ransomware", and then we can put whatever we like in the `data` field.

+We use the `put-item` method to do this.
+[Reading the docs](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/put-item.html) explains how to do this, and the method allows us to set our `data` attribute.

 Let's go with `/root/.ssh/id_rsa` to read their private key.

 Here's our initial script: